tnscorcoran/openshift-servicemesh/README.md

 oc apply -n bookinfo -f https://raw.githubusercontent.com/istio/istio/release-1.1/samples/bookinfo/networking/destination-rule-all.yaml
 ```

-Now, output the Gateway URL - which we'll append /productpage
+Now, output the Gateway URL:
 ```
 export GATEWAY_URL=$(oc -n istio-system get route istio-ingressgateway -o jsonpath='{.spec.host}') echo $GATEWAY_URL
 ```
-Append the path */productpage* to the gateway URL to view our Product Page under Service Mesh control and hit it in a browser:
+Append the path */productpage* to this gateway URL to view our Product Page under Service Mesh control.
+Hit it in a browser:
 ![](https://raw.githubusercontent.com/tnscorcoran/OpenShift-servicemesh/master/images/4-product-page.png)

 If we refresh this page several times we can see that it loops through the Review Microservice versions - showing